ubidots/ubidots-arduino-gprs/README.md

 * [Ubidots Arduino GPRS Libray - 3.0.0.](https://github.com/ubidots/ubidots-arduino-gprs/archive/3.0.0.zip)

+Before running the examples, make sure you have an active data plan.
+You will also need your mobile operator’s APN settings (APN, USER, PASSWORD).
+You should be able to easily find these settings in Google or in your operator’s website.

 ## Setup
 1. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 2. Open you IDE and click on **Sketch -> Include Library -> Manage Libraries**.